CodexLink/chips.omp.json/README.md

 ###

-## Installation

 ## Leftout Features

 The following are some of the features that I cut off **_for now_**, due to me, not using it, or has no other ways for me to test it.

-1. SSH Session to Segment
-   - I don't know what part or side of prompt where it can be appreciated.
-Sure, I can put it on right-side 2nd primary prompt, but not sure yet, let me know your thoughts on **Issue**.
-2. Other Programming Language Project Segment
+1. Other Programming Language Project Segment
-   - SSH Session to Segment is possible but I have two reasons on why I cannot implement them:
-     - a.
-I don't know how to test this yet.
-     - b.
-I can probably SSH to my phone but glyphs will probably be broken.

    - Programming languages that I have is currently **Python** and I'm currently planning to add Rust and Flutter in the future. let me know what other programming languages I can include by issuing them in **Issue**.

      > Note that, you have to make sure that language is supported from one of the segments offered in **oh-my-posh Segment Section**.
 Otherwise, create a feature request.

 ## Technicals